Fittingly, customer journeys have themselves been on a journey.

 True customer journeys organize and adapt journeys around the complex and evolving experiences of each individual customer: across all channels and crucially, over time.

 So, rather than ‘designing’ journeys for the good of a campaign (which by its nature, is short-term), marketers spend much more time listening to their customers over their lifetime – and enabling journeys to form organically.
 Once we can deduce and deliver on what someone seeks, ‘spray and pray’ marketing becomes ‘listen and provide’.
 We call these intent-driven journeys.
-And they are a game-changer.
+And thanks to Journey Orchestration, they are a game-changer.

 “A journey is like marriage.
 The certain way to be wrong is to think you control it.”John Steinbeck